The Entrance Facade

-Built / Designed For: Sir John Langham, 4th Baronet
+Built / Designed For: Sir John Langham, 4th Bt.

 House & Family History: Reputedly the inspiration for Jane Austen's "Mansfield Park," the lovely red brick Cottesbrooke is a near-perfect example of Queen Anne architecture.
-With the exception of some minor changes, the House has remained virtually unchanged since it was built in the early 18th century.
+With the exception of some minor changes, the house has remained virtually unchanged since it was built in the early 18th century.
 The Cottesbrooke Estate was purchased in 1635 by Sir John Langham, 1st Bt., a rich London merchant and MP.
 His descendant, Sir John Langham, 4th Bt., built the current house, possibly to the designs of the famous "Smith of Warwick," in the early 18th century.
-By the late 19th century the Langham family had fallen into straightened financial circumstances and were forced to let Cottesbrooke; one of their most famous tenants was the Princess Diana of her day: The Empress Elisabeth of Austria (wife of Emperor Franz Joseph); the Empress leased the House in 1877 to ride to hounds in Northamptonshire (she was noted for her love of riding).
+By the late 19th century the Langham family had fallen into straightened financial circumstances and were forced to let Cottesbrooke; one of their most famous tenants was the Princess Diana of her day: The Empress Elisabeth of Austria (wife of Emperor Franz Joseph); the empress leased the House in 1877 to ride to hounds in Northamptonshire (she was noted for her love of riding).
 In 1911 the Langhams moved permanently to Ireland and sold the Cottesbrooke Estate to Captain Robert Bingham Brassey, MP.
-In 1937 the Macdonald-Buchanan family purchased Cottesbrooke and hired Lord Gerald Wellesley (later the 7th Duke of Wellington) to make alterations to the House, including moving the entrance from the East to the West Facade and converting old Entrance Hall into today's Pine Room.
+In 1937 the Macdonald-Buchanan family purchased Cottesbrooke and hired Lord Gerald Wellesley (later the 7th Duke of Wellington) to make alterations to the house, including moving the entrance from the east to the west facade and converting the old entrance hall into today's pine room.

 Garden & Outbuildings: The gardens are an entirely a 20th century creation.
-South of the House, the garden, surrounded by wrought iron railings, was laid out in 1937 by Geoffrey Jellicoe in the form of a quadripartite parterre, while the Statue Walk, created in 1938, is lined with yew hedges and has four exceptional statues by Peter Scheemakers that were originally in the Temple of Ancient Virtue at Stowe.
+South of the house, the garden, surrounded by wrought iron railings, was laid out in 1937 by Geoffrey Jellicoe in the form of a quadripartite parterre, while the statue walk, created in 1938, is lined with yew hedges and has four exceptional statues by Peter Scheemakers that were originally in the Temple of Ancient Virtue at Stowe.
 The sunken courtyard garden, with pool and pergola, was designed by Robert Weir Schultz.
-The garden was winner of the Historic Houses Association/Christie's Garden of the Year Award in 2000.
+The garden was winner of the Historic Houses Association/Christie's Garden of the Year in 2000.

 Architect: Geoffrey Alan JellicoeDate: 1937